sdesros/lego-bricks/README.md

 # Introduction
 This is quick coding exercise to allow the user to create a random assortment of lego bricks, display them and then allow the user to sort and filter the bricks based on the overall number of studs.

+Mostly being used as a playground to run various coding assistants through their paces.

 # Instructions
 * Run `npm run dev`
 * Once the page opens: